 - 1 What Are the Symptoms of Feline Constipation?

-- 1.1 How to Stimulate Defecation in Cats
+- 2 How to Stimulate Defecation in Cats

-- 1.3 Common Causes of Feline Constipation
+- 5 What Are the Causes of Feline Constipation?

-- 2 How Long Can a Cat go Without Pooping?
+- 7 How Long Can a Cat go Without Pooping?

-In serious cases, a cat may sit in their litter box for a long period of time, straining to go.
+In severe cases, a cat may sit in their litter box for an extended period of time, straining to go.
 Their efforts may not lead to defecation, or the stool they do pass is small or hard.